git-hemant/simplyheart-privacy-policy/README.md

 - coarse location inferred by the service from an IP address.

 We configure our own diagnostic events so they do **not** include heart-rate values, resting-heart-rate values, sleep details, workout details, chart contents, selected dates, exported files, your name, email address, or an advertising identifier.
 Diagnostic data is used only to maintain, troubleshoot, and improve Simply Heart.
 It is not used for cross-app tracking or advertising and is not linked by us to your identity.

-You can disable diagnostics at any time in Simply Heart's Settings.
-When disabled, the App turns off Firebase Analytics, Crashlytics, and Performance Monitoring collection and asks Crashlytics to delete unsent crash reports.
-Information already transmitted may be retained by Google in accordance with its applicable retention practices and legal obligations.

 For more information, see [Google's Privacy Policy](https://policies.google.com/privacy) and [Firebase Privacy and Security](https://firebase.google.com/support/privacy).